-The rear pin hitch is provided for light hauling only.
-Heavy hauling, impact pulling, or operation of ground breaking implements requires the addition of the optional sleeve hitch.
+Heavy hauling, impact pulling, or operation of ground breaking implements requires the use of the heavy-duty rear pin-hitch (standard) or the optional sleeve hitch.

 Under no circumstances should automotive electrical equipment such as lights, horns, or any grounded frame device be attached to the ELEC-TRAK tractor unless approved.
 The tractor frame is not grounded and such devices could cause damage to the control system if used.